pramanikriju/next-js-blog/posts/how-when-why.md

 date: "2020-12-22"
 ---

-Most developers handle a wide variety of challeging tasks on a day to day basis, and that includes the meticulous art of being able to _google_ our bugs and find relavant solutions.
+Most developers handle a wide variety of challenging tasks on a day to day basis, and that includes the meticulous art of being able to _google_ our bugs and find relevant solutions.
 And you have to admit, you have copy-pasted code from a technical blog at some point in time.
 After all, we do stand on the shoulders of giants.
 >TODO - Insert flat earth turtle picture